heroku/kafka-packaging-scripts/README.md

 * Guests aka VMs:
     * The guest must have NFS support installed (default for the Vagrant boxes we use for `deb` and `rpm`).

+You will also need to **provide your sudo password** when running commands such as `vagrant up` and `vagrant destroy` because Vagrant must be able to update `/etc/exports` on your host machine.

 # Usage